Johnston Atoll: Chemical weapon demilitarization mission 1990–2000

 The Army's Johnston Atoll Chemical Agent Disposal System (JACADS) was the first full-scale chemical weapons disposal facility.
 Built to incinerate chemical munitions on the island, planning started in 1981, construction began in 1985, and it was completed five years later.
-Following completion of construction and facility characterization, JACADS began operational verification testing (OVT) in June 1990.
+Following construction and facility characterization, JACADS began operational verification testing (OVT) in June 1990.
 From 1990 until 1993, the Army conducted four planned periods of Operational Verification Testing (OVT), required by Public Law 100–456.
-OVT was completed in March 1993, having demonstrated that the reverse assembly incineration technology was effective, and that JACADS operations met all environmental parameters.
-Transition to full-scale operations started in May 1993, but the facility did not begin full-scale operations until August 1993.
+OVT was completed in March 1993, demonstrating that the reverse assembly incineration technology was adequate and that JACADS operations met all environmental parameters.
+The transition to full-scale operations started in May 1993, but the facility did not begin full-scale operations until August 1993.

-All of the chemical weapons once stored on Johnston Island were demilitarized, and the agents incinerated at JACADS, with the process completed in year 2000.
+All of the chemical weapons once stored on Johnston Island were demilitarized, and the agents incinerated at JACADS, with the process completed in the year 2000.
 Later, the destruction of legacy hazardous waste material associated with chemical weapon storage and cleanup was completed.
 JACADS was demolished by 2003, and the island was stripped of its remaining infrastructure and environmentally remediated.

 Closure and remaining structures

 In 2003, structures and facilities, including those used in JACADS, were removed, and the runway was marked closed.
 The last flight out for official personnel was June 15, 2004.
 After this date, the base was completely deserted, with the only structures left standing being the Joint Operations Center (JOC) building at the east end of the runway, chemical bunkers in the weapon storage area, and at least one Quonset hut.

 Built in 1964, the JOC is a four-floor concrete and steel administration building for the island that has no windows and was built to withstand a category IV tropical cyclone as well as atmospheric nuclear tests.
-The building remains standing but was gutted entirely in 2004, during an asbestos abatement project.
+The building remains standing but was gutted entirely in 2004 during an asbestos abatement project.
 All doors of the JOC except one have been welded shut.
-The ground floor has a side building attached which served as a facility for decontamination that contained three long snaking corridors and 55 shower heads one could walk through during decontamination.
+The ground floor has a side building attached that serves as a facility for decontamination.
+It contains three long snaking corridors and 55 shower heads one could walk through during decontamination.

 Rows of bunkers in the Red Hat Storage Area remain intact; however, an agreement was established between the U.S. Army and EPA Region IX on August 21, 2003, that the Munitions Demilitarization Building (MDB) at JACADS would be demolished and the bunkers in the RHSA used for disposal of construction rubble and debris.
-After placement of the debris inside the bunkers, they were secured and the entries blocked with a concrete block barrier (a.k.a.
+After placement of the debris inside the bunkers, they were secured, and the entries were blocked with a concrete block barrier (a.k.a.
 King Tut Block) to prevent access to the bunker interior.